1. Focus on sound when you practice.

 3. Write, write, write!

 Writing is essential if you want to become great at guitar.
-There isn't one great guitarist who hasn't written his or her own music.
+There isn't one great guitarist who hasn't written their own music.
 You don’t even need to make your written efforts public.
 It’s just part of the process of developing on your instrument.

 Writing is your main opportunity for developing your ear, for making musical decisions on melody, what note goes where, how to build up a solo, when to push, when to hold back, when to leave things alone.